RAM Evaluation Results

 RAM v2-opt~4.616.429.057+3.8%18.73

-Key observation: On MoE, RAM v2 is the clear winner at +2.8% degradation — less than a third of uniform 4-bit’s +10.3%.
-The v3 hybrid approach actually hurts MoE performance because its norm-based fallback pathway doesn’t account for the structural regularity of expert layers.
-This architecture-dependent behaviour is what led to the v4 auto-detection system, which routes dense models to v3-opt and MoE models to v2.
+The takeaway: On MoE, RAM v2 wins clearly at +2.8% degradation.
+That's less than a third of uniform 4-bit's +10.3%.
+The v3 hybrid approach actually hurts MoE performance because its norm-based fallback doesn't account for the structural regularity of expert layers.
+This architecture-dependent behaviour is exactly what motivated v4's auto-detection system, which routes dense models to v3-opt and MoE models to v2.

-The uniform 4-bit result here is striking: 10.3% degradation means uniform quantisation destroys meaningful expert specialisation.
-Sensitivity-aware allocation preserves it by protecting the most critical expert weights.
+That uniform 4-bit result is worth pausing on.
+A 10.3% degradation means uniform quantisation is destroying meaningful expert specialisation.
+Sensitivity-aware allocation preserves it by protecting the weights that matter most.

-GLM-4.7-Flash is a dense MoE architecture.
-Its perplexity results require careful interpretation due to the outlier sequence phenomenon documented in our previous article.
+GLM-4.7-Flash uses a dense MoE architecture.
+Its perplexity results need careful reading because of the outlier sequence problem we covered in a previous article.

 ConditionStandard PPLMedian PPLSize (GB)